scrabbletank/farhome-rules/rulesdoc.md

 On delivering the message the recipeint is able to give a 1 minute message in return.
 If the beast is unable to find a creature matching that description or unable to return the response within the spells duration the beast reverts back to a normal animal and the message is lost.

-The duration increases by 1 day for each level above the 1st.
+The duration increases by 1 day for each level above 1st.

 ___
 #### Bonfire